Blaisorblade/pdbp.github.io/index.md

  - `Z` is the *parameter* (or *argument*) type of `>-->`,
  - `Y` is the *return* (or *result*) type of `>-->`.

-We use
+We write

- - parameter and return if we want to be explicit about being at the delaration (or definition) site.
+ - parameter and return if we want to be explicit about being at the *delaration* (or *definition*) site.

-We use
+We write

- - argument and result if we want to be explicit about being at the usage site.
+ - argument and result if we want to be explicit about being at the *usage* site.

-We also use argument and result as a default.
+We also write argument and result as a default.

 #### **Variance**